netbymatt/ws4kp/README.md

 The change to 5.0 changes from drawing the weather graphics on canvas elements and instead uses HTML and CSS to style all of the weather graphics.
 A lot of other changes and fixes were implemented at the same time.

 * Replace all canvas elements with HTML and CSS
-* City and airport names are better parsed to only show the city name.
+* City and airport names are better parsed to better show location in the available space
 * Remove the dependency on libgif-js
 * Use browser for text wrapping where necessary
 * Some new weather icons
 * Refresh only on slideshow repeat
 * Removed Almanac 30-day outlook
 * Fixed startup issue when current conditions are unavailable
-*

 ## Why the fork?